exploring self-realization, sacred personhood, and full humanity

 What does this mean?

-I have addressed some of these things before, in the articles on Forgiveness, Pride, and Spirituality, Part I; however, here's...
+I have addressed some of this before, in the articles on Forgiveness, Pride, and Spirituality, Part I; however, here's...

 why I wrote this essay

 Some of these imposters to authentic spirituality are very talented and very impressive.
-And some of them are offering certain good services to the world concerning what they do.
+And some of them are offering certain good services to the world concerning what they do; Brother John spoke of this.
 And so it can be confusing: with all of the "good" they're producing, they're also doing a lot of damage with their "holier than thou" false spirituality, with its essence and lacings of totalitarianism.

-Recently, I witnessed an example of that which I speak, soothing "spiritual talk" but with an undercurrent of "I am better."
+Recently, I witnessed an example of this, soothing "spiritual talk" but with an undercurrent of "I am better."
 I found this clashing antithesis to be very disturbing.
-And I asked myself, how can this be, how can a person be very insightful and competent, and yet, in effect, miss the much larger issue of "all human beings are sacred" and "all have the same potential" and "what I am and offer doesn't make me better"?
+And I asked myself, how can this be, how can a person be very insightful and competent, and yet, in effect, miss the much larger issue of "all human beings are sacred" and "all have the same potential" and "what I am and offer doesn't make me innately better"?

 I have often written of the need to explore the true self, however...